vedderb/bldc/lispBM/README.md

 (fw-data optOffset optLen)
 ```

 Get the firmware data partition as an array.
-The optional argument optOffset can be used to specify an offset in the partition and the optional argument optLen can be used to specity the length.
+The optional argument optOffset can be used to specify an offset in the partition and the optional argument optLen can be used to specify the length.
 By default the offset is 0 and the length is the entire firmware buffer (around 1.5 MB).

 Note that this array is read-only, so do not try to write directly to it!
-It is however possible to write to it using fw-write if fw-erase has been performed first.
+It is however possible to write to it using fw-write-raw if fw-erase has been performed first.
 After the erase each byte can be written to once, in any order.
-Note that fw-write skips the first 6 bytes, so 6 has to be added to the offset for writing to the corresponding location in the firmware buffer.

 Example:
 ```clj